Best Adjustable Bed For Seniors

 Split or Single Base

 Are you shopping for yourself or for you and a partner?
-If you and your partner have different sleeping preferences, you may want to consider a split base, which gives you separate control of each side of the bed.
+If you and your loved one have different sleeping preferences, you may want to consider a split base, which gives you separate control of each side of the bed.
 For example, you can still be completely flat while your partner has their head and legs elevated.
 Keep in mind that a split base will also require a split mattress, if you don’t already have one.

 If you’re a single sleeper, you’re likely fine with a single base that moves uniformly.